XanGrab/BigJam2023/README.md

 Performance day approaches for our Musical Maestro!
 Anxious for his big performance, the Maestro attempts to use his magical prowess to call upon an ancient spell to enchant his concert...

-To his dismay, something went dreadfully wrong, unleasing a wicked Phantom upon the audience!
+To his dismay, something went dreadfully wrong, unleashing a wicked Phantom upon the audience!

 Now the Maestro must set things right and demonstrate his mastery of the mystic modes.